How to breastfeed

 Help and support with breastfeeding

-If you have any questions or concerns, you can:
+If you have any questions or concerns about breastfeeding, you can:

 - speak to your midwife, health visitor or breastfeeding supporter

 - call the National Breastfeeding Helpline on 0300 100 0212 (9.30am to 9.30pm, daily)

 - get online NHS advice about sore nipples and other common breastfeeding problems

 How to tell if your baby is getting enough milk

 There are a number of ways you can tell if your baby is getting enough milk.

 - Your baby starts feeding with a few rapid sucks followed by longer sucks.